rzn0/repostn-t/backups/README.md

     *   Deletes the repost message from its original channel (requires `Manage Messages` permission there).
 *   **Database:** Stores media hashes (`media_hashes`), alert channel configuration (`guild_config`), and channel whitelist status (`channel_whitelist`) using SQLite.
 *   **Configurable:** Settings like hash sensitivity, file size limits, command prefix, and logging level can be adjusted via an environment file (`.env`).
-*   **Statistics:** Provides detailed statistics on bot activity, including reposts detected, top reposters, and top reposted channels.
-*   **Auto-Updating Stats Channel:** Can be configured to post live-updating statistics to a dedicated channel.

 ## Requirements